shopware/docs/resources/references/adr/2020-08-21-unified-notification-titles.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2020-08-21-unified-notification-titles.md)
 {% endhint %}

+# Notification titles are pre-defined and make use of the global namespace

 ## Context

 * Creating notifications messages in the administration caused the effort of making up not only a title but a message too.